By Chris, Five Star Ranch Staff Writer

 Since I have both leather and synthetic saddles, I am frequently asked which material is better.
-I hate to be wishy-sashy, but the answer is: it depends.
+I hate to be wishy-washy, but the answer is: Which is best depends.
 The final answer may be to own both.

 I’ve tried to capture my thoughts on both by listing several criteria and describing how each fares.
 It may be that you too may end up with a mix of both leather and synthetic.